hortonworks/cloudbreak-docs/docs/onprem.md

 ```
 cbd logs cloudbreak
 ```

->Cloudbreak should start within a minute - you should see a line like this: `Started CloudbreakApplication in 36.823 seconds`
+You should see a message like this in the log: `Started CloudbreakApplication in 36.823 seconds`.
+Cloudbreak normally takes less than a minute to start.

 ## Troubleshooting